harvardnlp/sent-conv-torch/README.md

 The data takes word2vec embeddings (from `/n/rush_lab/data/GoogleNews-vectors-negative300.bin`), processes the vocabulary, and outputs a data matrix of vocabulary indices for each sentence.

 Each dataset is packaged into a `.hdf5` file and includes the word2vec embeddings.

+To create the hdf5 file, run the following with DATASET as one of the described datasets:

+    python make_hdf5.py /path/to/word2vec.bin DATASET

+### Training on custom datasets

+We allow training on arbitrary text datasets.
+They should be formatted in the same way as SST-1, with one sentence per line, and the first word the class label (0-indexed).
+Our code handles most parsing of punctuation, possessives, capitalization, etc.

+Example:

+    1 no movement , no yuks , not much of anything .

+Then run:

+    python make_hdf5.py /path/to/word2vec.bin custom /path/to/train/data

 ## Running torch